elvenite/advanced-webform/README.md

 ## Set element attributes in description
 Each Podio app field has a description, you can use the description to easily add different attributes to single elements.

-Example: "[hidden] This field will be hidden in the Podio Advanced Form"
+Example: "[hidden] This field will be hidden in the Advanced Webform"

 More attributes in the description: